andrewthad/mkTouchPlus/README.md

 ### Compiling it yourself

 * Linux or Mac
-* [GHC](https://www.haskell.org/ghc/) 10 or greater.
+* [GHC](https://www.haskell.org/ghc/) installed.
 Most people recommend installing [Stack](https://docs.haskellstack.org/en/stable/README/) which includes GHC.
 This script doesn’t depend on any Haskell packages outside of the base, so that makes things a lot easier.

 ## Installation